DevDastider/NewsApp/README.md

 # NewsApp

-A simple app to fetch news from NewsAPI.
+A simple app to fetch news from NewsAPI and then show them in a RecyclerView.
+Used Chrome Custom Tabs instead of WebView to view the news.